 “If someone has a broken or cracked tooth, severe pain and sensitivity, difficulty swallowing or breathing, or an inability to eat or chew, access to immediate emergency dental care is crucial,” said dentist Antonio Calascibetta, owner of Celestial Dental.
 “In addition to the air purification system, we are following surgical-level sanitization procedures and safe distancing protocols aligned with the CDC and American Dental Association (ADA) guidelines with regard to COVID-19.”
 People can check out Main Street Dental, if they need the best dental information on dental care.

 If prospective patients have a fever or are exhibiting symptoms of the illness, they are encouraged to stay home.
+If there is a serious dental issue you can also visit dentist .Rego Park dentist can help you to have proper and safe ailment.
 Phone consultations are available for patients who are ill to alleviate pain in the short-term.
 Patients are pre-screened upon arrival outside the building to ensure that they and their family members are fever-free and without symptoms for at least the last 24 hours.

 “We are committed to keeping our patients and staff safe not only during this challenging time, but every single day,” said Calascibetta.
 “Our air purification systems will stay in our office permanently beyond the pandemic.”